R4ND3LL/EntityFrameworkRuler/docs/Common.md

    ```
    > efruler -a <efCoreProjectBasePath>
    ```
-This assumes that you have executed the scaffolding process to generate the model from the database.
+This assumes that you have executed the [ef dbcontext scaffold](https://learn.microsoft.com/en-us/ef/core/managing-schemas/scaffolding/?tabs=dotnet-core-cli) command to generate the model previously.
-For details on reverse engineering, go to: https://learn.microsoft.com/en-us/ef/core/managing-schemas/scaffolding/?tabs=dotnet-core-cli

 # API Usage
 ### To generate rules from an EDMX, use the following class: